spcourse/python/en/dictionaries/10 dictionaries.md

 ![embed](https://api.eu.kaltura.com/p/120/sp/12000/embedIframeJs/uiconf_id/23449960/partner_id/120?iframeembed=true&playerId=kaltura_player&entry_id=0_mjatxx9k&flashvars[streamerType]=auto&amp;flashvars[localizationCode]=en_US&amp;flashvars[leadWithHTML5]=true&amp;flashvars[sideBarContainer.plugin]=true&amp;flashvars[sideBarContainer.position]=left&amp;flashvars[sideBarContainer.clickToClose]=true&amp;flashvars[chapters.plugin]=true&amp;flashvars[chapters.layout]=vertical&amp;flashvars[chapters.thumbnailRotator]=false&amp;flashvars[streamSelector.plugin]=true&amp;flashvars[EmbedPlayer.SpinnerTarget]=videoHolder&amp;flashvars[dualScreen.plugin]=true&amp;flashvars[hotspots.plugin]=1&amp;flashvars[Kaltura.addCrossoriginToIframe]=true&amp;&wid=0_t24tqi37)

-That lookup times for dictionaries are an $$O(1)$$ operation is a *strange and counter-intuitive* fact, and why this is true is well beyond the scope of this text, but it should give you an idea of the power of dictionaries and why they are used so often: Checking if a key is present in a dictionary or retrieving the value stored with that key are both **constant time** $$O(1)$$ operations, irrespective of the number of elements stored in that dictionary.
+The fact that look-up times for dictionaries are an $$O(1)$$ operation is a *strange and counter-intuitive* fact, and why this is true is well beyond the scope of this text, but it should give you an idea of the power of dictionaries and why they are used so often.
+Checking if a key is present in a dictionary or retrieving the value stored with that key are both **constant time** $$O(1)$$ operations, irrespective of the number of elements stored in that dictionary.

-As a result, dictionaries are mostly used for these look-up operations, but sometime you'll also want to loop over the elements in your dictionary.
+As a result, dictionaries are mostly used for these look-up operations, but sometimes you'll also want to loop over the elements in your dictionary.
 Dictionaries support many of the same operations that lists do.
 For instance, you can use `len` to ask how many pairs there are in the dictionary